Joegrundman/stockdisplayapp/README.md

 # Stockdisplayapp

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.21.
+# angular cli notes below

+This app is made with
+- angular2
+- typescript
+- d3.js
+- socket.io
+- yahoo finance history api

+By entering the stock symbol on the display you can get to see 1 year of history data Sockets ensure all users see the same selection

+app available at

+`rs-stockdisplayapp.herokuapp.com`

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.